petek222/LatinScansion/README.md

 3.)
 All diphthongs and double-consonantal vowels marked as long.
 DONE

 4.)
-Inflected endings based on declensions 1-5 of Latin marked as specified.
+Inflected endings based on declensions 1-5 of Latin marked as best as is possible.
+    Note: While this will nearly always work, occasional declension data may be misread: in which case a Latin declension
+    summary and seperate dictionary will be linked.

 5.)
 Filling in the remaining syllable metrics as fits the dactylic meter progression.